Colombia leader says chopper hit by gunfire near Venezuela border - RFI

 Duque had attended an event in the Catatumbo region, one of the main coca-growing areas of the country.
 Colombia is the world's largest cocaine producer.

-Holdouts from the disbanded FARC rebel group, an active guerrilla group called the National Liberation Army, and other armed bands fight drug trafficking turf wars along the long and porous border with Venezuela.
+Holdouts from the disbanded FARC rebel group, an active guerrilla group called the National Liberation Army (ELN), and other armed bands fight drug trafficking turf wars along the long and porous border with Venezuela.

 The two countries broke off relations after Duque, a conservative, came to power in 2018.
 Venezuela is governed by socialist President Nicolas Maduro.